CrisLap/Food-Project---Data-manipulation-and-visualisation---Who-eats-the-food-we-grow---EDA/README.md

 Data Manipulation and Visualization - Food project

-Data used and context
-This is the second project of the Data Science course of start2impact.
+Data used and context: this is the second project of the Data Science course of start2impact.

 The use of two datases was suggested.
 All datases are available on Kaggle: